stembl/stembl.github.io/_posts/2016-12-08-creating-a-github-blog-and-sharing-jupyter-notebooks.md

 	* Be careful when modifying the header of posts.
 Adding returns seems to break the post.
 * I ran into a lot of problems trying to display the HTML code within this post.
 Many of the methods I tried ended up breaking the post causing it to not display.
 I would then receive an email from GitHub with "The value 'nil' was passed to a date-related filter that expects valid dates...".
 The solution I used was to submit [Gists](https://gist.github.com/) and embed the generated `<script src=...` code.
 * To make the code look nice and add some style to the Tag and Category pages I used `<code class="highlighter-rouge">...</code>`.
 Adding the code block inside `<a href>...</a>`  results in a different color than adding it to the outside.
 I used this to differentiate between the tags and the dates.
+* I thought it would be fun to convert my [resume](/resume) to markdown and included it in the sidebar.
+I used the example detailed in blm.io's [Building an academic CV in markdown](http://blm.io/blog/markdown-academic-cv/).
+* A reference I have up constantly is daringfireball.net's [Markdown: Syntax](https://daringfireball.net/projects/markdown/syntax/).